red meat of the dawn across my shoulders.

 Night crawlers washed to the surface of the road

-to fish for sun perch in Stephen’s Creek.
+Used to fish for sun perch in Stephen’s Creek

-Roots of white magnolia take hold of you
+where roots of white magnolia try to take hold of you

-try to draw you down into the green.
+try to draw you down into green water.

 Everything alive breathing lungs full of damp